Cheyenne Frontier Days: Buckin' A Saloon

-This saloon is located on Frontier Park.
-The saloon is open from 11 a.m. until Midnight.
-This makes it available to anyone who is there for the rodeo and its events in the day.
-And then in the evening, there are nightly concert ticket giveaways, beer specials, bands, and the usual good time.
+This saloon is located on Frontier Park, open from 11 a.m. until Midnight.
+In the evening, there are nightly concert ticket giveaways, beer specials, and bands.
 It runs most nights of Frontier Days.

 Fiesta Day

 One day per year Frontier Days celebrates Fiesta Day.
 This is a day of Latino entertainment featuring folk dancers and other family events.
-Also included are concerts by famous Regional Mexican artists.
+Also included are concerts by Regional Mexican music artists.

 United States Air Force Thunderbirds

 Another annual event is an air show featuring the United States Air Force Thunderbirds Air Demonstration Squadron, which takes place on Wednesday.
 The Thunderbirds made their public debut at Cheyenne Frontier Days in 1953 and have continued to perform regularly since then.
 The ground portion of this show along with static displays and flying of other aircraft takes place on the Wyoming Air National Guard side of the Cheyenne Regional Airport.
-The Thunderbirds' main aerobatic display is performed over Francis E Warren Air Force Base.
+The Thunderbirds' main aerobatic display is performed over Francis E. Warren Air Force Base.